 FIGURE 2

 It can be noted that the proposed range over which a measurement resolution of 0.1° can be used is actually a compromise as 1/5th of the null spacing is actually less than 0.1° for D/ > 115.
-It is proposed that the smallest angular measurement resolution of 0.05° only be considered for the largest antennas where D/ > 238.9, as a requirement to consider such a small measurement resolution over such a wide range of commonly used antenna sizes seems to be quite onerous.
+It is proposed that the smallest angular measurement resolution of 0.05° only be considered for the largest antennas where D/ ≥ 250, as a requirement to consider such a small measurement resolution over such a wide range of commonly used antenna sizes seems to be quite onerous.
+Additionally, to further reduce the measurement burden, it is proposed that the measurement resolution be reduced by one half for angles greater than 30° off-axis.
 Table 1 summarizes the proposed values of angular measurement resolution.

 TABLE 1